FireDiscordBot/docs/hc/premium.md

 Fire Premium has a base price of €5/mo OR €40/yr for one server with additional servers being €1.50/server/mo OR €12/server/yr with up to 199 extra servers being available as an addon for your subscription.

 {% hint style="warning" %}
-You cannot mix monthly & yearly payments so if you pay for premium yearly, you must also pay for additional servers yearly!
+You cannot mix monthly & yearly payments so if you pay for premium yearly, you must also pay for all add-ons yearly!
+Changes to addons will also take effect immediately and removing an add-on will credit a pro-rated amount to your account
 {% endhint %}

 You can purchase premium on the [Fire website](https://getfire.bot/) by logging in, clicking your profile picture in the top right and clicking `Premium`.